About our Service

 - telephone 0161 238 5634.

-Within six months of the conclusion of any complaint and no later than six years after the issue arose (or three years from the date on which you became aware of the issue), you may ask the Legal Ombudsman to consider your complaint:
+Within six months of the conclusion of any complaint and no later than 1 year after the issue arose (or the date on which you knew or should have realised that there might be an issue), you may ask the Legal Ombudsman to consider your complaint: